A free PC hardware monitor for CORSAIR

-CORSAIR LINK is a free unified system software tool that dynamically monitors your PC.
-Developed by high-end PC gaming provider CORSAIR, this program enables you to monitor your system and easily control important performance hardware such as the fans, coolers, power supply, and more.
+CORSAIR LINK is a free unified system software tool that can dynamically monitor your PC.
+Developed by high-end PC gaming provider CORSAIR, this program lets you keep an eye on your system and easily control important performance hardware such as the fans, coolers, power supply, and more.
 Take note that only selected components and models are compatible with this program.
-Additionally, this has already been surpassed by iCUE, which is CORSAIR LINK and CUE combined.
+Additionally, this has already been surpassed by iCUE — CORSAIR LINK and CUE combined.

 CORSAIR LINK is basically your hardware system dashboard that lets you check on your PC’s status and see better information than what the default Control Panel can show you.
 It will display an instant summary of your hardware components—complete with real-time graph reports and straightforward numbers.
 On the screen, you’ll find these data listed under the specific name of your hardware—like Intel Core i5 6600K.
 You can then expand the tabs to take a closer look.

 Most of the compatible hardware connected will have their temperatures displayed thanks to the hardware’s sensors.
 For this, you can configure your system to automatically adjust and start cooling down your PC.
 You can do this by opening the Configure tab and dragging the components’ icons to their place on the provided screen.
 You can also choose from a variety of pre-programmed modes or configure your own for fan speed and such.

 iCUE is another free unified software tool from CORSAIR.
 However, it’s considered the upgraded version of the CUE software that’s been combined with CORSAIR LINK.
 The two were designed for different functions altogether.
 CUE was the RGB lighting tool between the two while LINK handled hardware monitoring.
 It can also do some RGB LED customization, but it’s more for displaying your PC’s current status.
 Using compatible accessories, you can set them to any number of colors to change lighting depending on specific temperature readouts.